tgeorge27/SoundMood_Adv/README.md

 * Add Bootstrap typeahead to the `#mood` input field

 ##How to Submit
-This project must be pushed back up to your repo on GitHub.
-Then you will share your link with the instructor
+The final code for this project must be pushed back up to your repo on GitHub. **Then share the link to your repo at the project submission link found in the header of the Daily Session Document (bit.ly/ScriptEd).**

 To push to GitHub run the following commands in your terminal:
 `git status`